sambos/apache-Ignite/IgniteBroadcast.md

 I will show scala example sometime later..

 * Download and install ignite
+* This example will run on Java 7 and above
 * start the ignite nodes
 * broadcast a message to ignite nodes